MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/development/query-typecasts-a-unicode-column.md

 # SQL Server query that typecasts a Unicode column to a binary collation returns incorrect results

-This article helps you resolve the problem that occurs when a statement contains an `IN` or `Or` clause that's defined for a Unicode column and contains `collate` to typecast the Unicode column to another binary collation.
+This article helps you resolve the problem that occurs when a statement contains an `IN` or `OR` clause that's defined for a Unicode column and contains `collate` to typecast the Unicode column to another binary collation.

 _Original product version:_ &nbsp; SQL Server
 _Original KB number:_ &nbsp; 3053639